Become a Champion Teacher

 You need to feel sure that you can perform the tasks required to achieve your goal and get what you want.
 Confidence comes from learning what to do and how to do it, and then having some success in applying your skills.

 Other people should have confidence in you, such that they are sure you will come through and do what is promised.

 The saying is, "Celebrate every success, no matter how small."

 Inertia often keeps a person from starting a task, especially if it is difficult or unpleasant.
 You need energy to get going and to keep going.
 Motivation and confidence help build up that energy.
 Also, good physical and mental health is important.
 You can be motivated all you want, but if your mind isn't clear and your body is tired, you aren't going to be doing much.

 The saying is, "Take care of your health."

-But doing good work that is he wrong work is not productive.
-You need to know the requirements and what is really wanted.
+However, doing good work that is not the right work is not productive.
+You need to know the requirements and know what is really wanted.

 The saying is, "Do your best and be proud of it."

 There are two main areas of character: honesty and determination.
 Both are important, but for different reasons.